 I set foot in Palestine for the first time just ten days after the U.S. moved its embassy to Jerusalem and the Israeli military shot more than 1,000 people along the Gaza border, killing more than sixty Palestinian people who were demanding their right to return to the homeland they were expelled from.
 These events happened on May 14, 2018, the day before Nakba Day.
 Nakba is Arabic for catastrophe.
 It refers to the day in 1948 when the state of Israel was created—and as a result, 750,000 indigenous Palestinian people were driven from their homes, suddenly refugees.

 If there’s anything I learned on this trip, it’s that the Nakba never ends, and every Palestinian person is affected.
-Even I who am only one-quarter Palestinian (also white and Colombian) have connections to this disaster and the ongoing trauma.
+Even I who am only partly Palestinian (also white and Colombian) have connections to this disaster and the ongoing trauma.
 But I didn’t always know it.

 It was April 1948, and Grandpapi had just received news that his mother’s village of Saris near Jerusalem had been destroyed by the Haganah, a Zionist paramilitary organization.
 The Haganah was determined to drive out the indigenous people in order to secure a supply route from Tel Aviv to Jerusalem before Israel declared independence, as part of Operation Nachshon.
 On April 16, about 500 Haganah soldiers invaded Saris and drove out the approximately 650 Palestinian people who lived there.
 As historian Walid Khalidi recorded in his book All That Remains, the Haganah blew up and burned down homes, destroying between twenty-five and thirty-five houses, as well as a mosque and a school.
 Seven people were killed in the attack.